 We expect that your package will arrive before the end of this week.

-Please let us know if your package didn’t arrive at that time.
+Please let us know if your package hasn't arrived at that time.
 We will do our best to solve this for you then.

 This way your customer has all the information he or she needs.

 This will reduce the chance that this customer will ask for a refund.
-Most of the times you won’t even hear back from them after you send this response.
+Most of the time you won't even hear back from them after you send this response.

-How to give refunds if you use Shopify?
+How do I give refunds if I use Shopify?

 Firstly, go to the order you want to refund.
 Then you see on the top a button called Refund items.
 Click on that.